 Secondary possibility — ESE toward "Humphreys" (Humphreys Peak, ~45 mi): She told the Worthingtons this was her destination, and the mountain holds spiritual significance.
 However, 45 miles with a tarp and 1 gallon of water would be nearly impossible.

-All 84,000 drone images (cumulative since Dec 2025) are currently being run through ADIAT for color detection matching the exact hex code of Chelsea's tarp.
-The initial run has already flagged two areas of interest at 35.3637, -112.3738 (1.1 mi SSE of the shelter).
-These detections — and any additional flags from the full processing run — require ground verification by a search team to confirm or rule out.
+All 84,000 drone images (cumulative since Dec 2025) have been processed through ADIAT color detection matching Chelsea's tarp.
+Two areas of interest were flagged at 35.3637, -112.3738 (1.1 mi SSE of the shelter) and ground-verified.
+Processing and verification complete.

 The 34% coverage zone at 2.5–3.0 miles on Chelsea's primary bearing is the most critical unsearched area.
 This corridor (35.340–35.370 lat, -112.410 to -112.360 lon) includes the CG-31 and CG-30 search segments at 3.4–3.7 miles south.
 With 1 gallon of water, she could reach approximately 5 miles before a dehydration crisis.
 Search drainages, ridgelines, and terrain traps.